 The gifts of the Spirit are several.
 They are not uniformly distributed to all members of Christ's Body.
 The gifts of the Spirit are given for witness and service in Christ's Church and in the world.
 The fruit of the Spirit must always govern them. [ What about speaking in tongues? ]

 We lift up the hope of the Second Coming of Christ when He will consummate His inaugurated Kingdom.
 The relationship between the inauguration of the Kingdom of God in Christ's person, and His return in glory will be made clear in our classes.
-The Second Coming of our Lord is cause for hope, joyous anticipation and watchfulness among His disciples.
+The Second Coming of our Lord is cause for hope, joyous anticipation, and watchfulness among His disciples.
 On the other hand, the Second Coming must never become the subject of fruitless speculation.
 It must never be viewed as scintillating entertainment, a reason for fear among God's people, or a topic that assumes a life of its own.
 Our soteriology -- belief about salvation -- is holistic and firmly grounded in the life, death and resurrection of Jesus Christ. [ essay on Matthew 24:14 ]

 We emphasize to students the essential role of water baptism and the Lord's Supper as sacraments formative of the Church's identity and as means of God's grace.
 Water baptism is the appropriate public demonstration of commitment to the community of faith.
 We teach that the Lord's Supper celebrates the central reality of the Incarnation -- God the Son come in human nature. [ devotional thoughts on Holy Communion ]

 We teach that Christians worship the One God who is triune -- Father, Son, and Holy Spirit.
 We were created to worship God and to enjoy Him all the days of our lives.
 Worship of God and service to Him is the center of Christian life.
 All else flows from that worship.

 In articulating our beliefs, we lean on the time-honored phrasing of the Apostles' Creed as well as the Nicene and Chalcedonian Creeds.
 In our classes, Christ is presented as the author and Lord of His Church.

 Nazarenes teach that Christ calls and empowers believers for service in the Church and in the world.
 Although God does not call all persons to ordained Christian ministry, He does call and empower all believers for Christian ministry.
 Every believer has a ministry to exercise before God and for others.
-Toward that end, God equips Christians through the gifts of the Spirit: "There are varieties of gifts, but the same Spirit; and there are varieties of services, but the same Lord; and there are varieties of activities, but it is the same God who activates all of them in everyone.
+Toward that end, God equips Christians through the gifts of the Spirit: "There are varieties of gifts, but the same Spirit, and there are varieties of services, but the same Lord; and there are varieties of activities, but it is the same God who activates all of them in everyone.
 To each is given the manifestation of the Spirit for the common good" (1 Corinthians 12:4-7 NRSV).

 We want to show how complete and holistic the Gospel of our Lord is. [ Come share the dream ]